fangsitang/derivatives/README.md

 # Derivatives pricing and hedging

-In this repo, you can find examples of model pricing for various types of derivatives.
+Here, you can find applications of pricing models for various types of derivative and trading products.

 ## Overview of models and methods 👇